SkwalExe/learn-rust/course/structs/README.md

 We know that an user can have a username, and an email.
 So we can create a struct to represent this data instead of having two variables.

-To create a struct, we use the keyword `struct` and then the name of the struct.
+To create a struct, we use the keyword `struct` and then the name of the struct capitalized.
 ```rust
 struct User {
     username: str,